legal literature

 EThOS: UK E-Theses Online Service

 EThOS is the United Kingdom’s national thesis service, run by the British Library.
 It has details of thousands of law PhD theses from UK universities (as well as theses in other disciplines).
-Many of the theses can be downloaded in full and for most of the others there is a digitisation-on-demand service; the charge for digitisation was about £57 at the time of writing.
+Many of the theses can be downloaded in full and for most of the others there is a digitisation-on-demand service.
 Basic and advanced search facilities are provided.
 The theses on EThOS date from the 1800s up to the present day.

 Bibliothèque numérique Cujas